jrmobley/pebble-fctx/README.md

 The current color and bias are applied when `fctx_end_fill` is called.
 The bias value is applied as an adjustment to the 'pixel coverage' value in the anti-aliasing calculations.
 Meaningful values are -8 to +8, though positive values are not really useful in practice.
 Negative values are effectively an opacity setting.  -8 would be completely transparent.

 ### Transform
-    void fctx_set_offset(FContext* fctx, FPoint offset);
+    void fctx_set_pivot(FContext* fctx, FPoint pivot);
     void fctx_set_scale(FContext* fctx, FPoint scale_from, FPoint scale_to);
     void fctx_set_rotation(FContext* fctx, uint32_t rotation);
+    void fctx_set_offset(FContext* fctx, FPoint offset);

 The current transform state is applied at the time a `draw` function is called.
-Transform components are applied in the following order:  scale, rotate, then offset.
+Transform components are applied in the following order:  pivot, scale, rotation, then offset.

+The pivot point is distinct from the offset in that it is subtracted from the incoming points (whereas the offset is added) and it is applied before the other transformations (whereas offset is applied last).
+Setting the pivot point effectively redefines the zero point of the shapes that are drawn.

 ### Primitive plotting
     void fctx_plot_edge(FContext* fctx, FPoint* a, FPoint* b);